Helasrebellion/codeky2/README.md

 <div style="text-align:center">  <h2>Overview</h2>
 </div>

 For the round two of the Web Development Course, I will be composing the start of the landing page for a personal portfolio website that I will add to as time moves on and add more elements.
 I wanted to make a page whereupon landing you are greeted by a hero image with a call to action and a button that will (eventually) pull up a contact form popup.
 I will add a responsive nav bar at some point as it is not a requirement in this project but I want the nav bar to only be visible upon passing the hero image.
 At some point I will add an about me, my resume page from round one recreated in react, and a blog page.
 For now in this project, It will show the different programming languages I know and a progress bar gauging my comfort ability in taking on a project in it.
 As I dont really see anyone ever really 100% knowing a language since things are ever-changing.
 Afterwards will be some portfolio images of projects I have done before for my associates degree.
 As I pursue my bachelors I will add more impressive portfolio options and make them have a GitHub button underneath showing my source code.
-After my portfolio images, I will have an API call that will pull my GitHub Contributions and update it as my contributions increase.
+After my portfolio images, I will have an API call that will pull my Wordpress blog posts and update it as I post.
 Finally, a footer, with my social media links as buttons.
 <br>
 <br>
 <br>